Home Linux User Management How To Find All Sudo Users In Linux

 $ sudo -nv

-If you get nothing as output, the user has sudo access.
+If the output shows nothing, the user has sudo access.

 If you see an output like below, then the user doesn't has sudo access.